a4archit/a4archit/README.md

 # Hi, I'm Archit Tyagi 👋

-On a learning journey of Neural Networks, Machine Learning and Reinforcement Learning
+On a learning journey of AI Learning

 ## [Portfolio](https://a4archit.github.io/portfolio)